MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-_driver_directory_type.md

 The requested directory is a general-purpose directory in which the driver stores files that contain state information specific to the internals of the driver and only used by the driver itself.

 ### -field DriverDirectorySharedData
 The requested directory is a general-purpose directory in which the driver stores or reads files that contain state information that is meant to be shared between the driver and other components.
 Other components can access this directory using GetSharedServiceDirectory.
-This value is available on Windows Iron and later versions of Windows.
+This value is available on Windows Server 2022 and later versions of Windows.

 ## -remarks